To prove discrimination, you must show that:

 If these questions appear on a written employment application, they must be listed as optional.

 What will the employer do if I bring a claim of discrimination against them?

 The employer has to explain why they made the decision they did.
 They must prove that they had a legal, nondiscriminatory business reason for their decision.

 For example, they may say that you were not qualified to do the job, or that you were showing up late too much.

 What happens after the employer gives their reason for the decision?

-You must be able to prove that the reason the employer gave is not the true or real reason.
-You have to prove that it was given as a lie or cover-up for the real reason: that you are a member of your protected class.
+You must be able to prove that the reason the employer gave is not the actual or real reason.
+You have to prove that it was presented as a lie or cover-up for the real reason: that you are a member of your protected class.